My recommended drug/supplement stack

 I believe statins are beneficial for most people over 50, with three caveats:

 • Only get them from a cardiologist who can guide you and prescribe.
+There are alternatives and various types of statins, so make sure your cardiologist is up-to-date.

 • Stop taking them if you have side effects